 The James R. Galbraith Fellowship is a local public policy fellowship under the supervision of the Pat Brown Institute for Public Affairs.
 It is endowed by James R. Galbraith.
 A native of Michigan, Mr. Galbraith was formerly senior vice president of corporate affairs for Hilton Hotels Corporation (1981-1994) and has a professional background in news, government, and corporate affairs.
 Galbraith Fellows are outstanding undergraduate or graduate students.
 Student placements are consistent with the Institute’s established Public Policy Internship and Fellowship Program and include a political, business, or community worksite opportunity.
 Currently, fellowships include a $2,500 stipend.
 Download Application.
 Please email to Raquel.Beltran@calstatela.edu with the subject line, "Galbraith Fellow Email List,” to receive updates and notifications.

-Starting in Summer 2017, the CSULA Political Science Department will begin participation in the Cal State DC Scholars Program run by the CSU Fullerton Political Science Department.
+The CSULA Political Science Department supports the Cal State DC Scholars Program run by the CSU Fullerton Political Science Department.
 The program is described as follows: "Since 2006, the Cal State DC program has offered students opportunities to study and intern in our nation's capital.
 Through our program students enroll in full-time academic units while interning in Washington.
 Internships can be with congressional offices, executive agencies, museums, security firms, business groups, political parties, advocacy groups, non-profits, and a variety of other offices in and around Washington, D.C.
 Juniors, seniors, and graduate students from all majors and CSU campuses are encouraged to apply.
 The program is neither partisan nor ideological and welcomes students from all political persuasions."

 For the summer program, students will enroll in two courses through CSU Fullerton Extended Education.
 Credit for "POSC 402: Cal State DC" at Fullerton can transferred to CSULA to give students credit for "POLS 400: Power and Policy in Washington: Congress and the President" and credit for "HUM 496: Internship" can provide CSULA credit for "POLS 395: Community Service in Political Science."
 Thus, students can earn a total of six units from this experience, with the three for POLS 400 directly applicable as a POLS elective and the three for POLS 395 applicable towards the total CSULA graduation unit requirements of 180 units.
 Total cost for participation in the program, including lodging and airfare, is variable, but should be less than $4,000.
 Students can apply directly through Cal State DC Scholars website, but should contact Prof. Taylor Dark at firstname.lastname@example.org to coordinate their application.